 Kids had difficulty with this one, but I think it’s kinda important to end on.
 It’s what make these books so unique!
 I designed this print out to be like a card, the outside would be the index finger part, and the inside would be the thumb part.
 That might be confusing since it’s different than how the book does it, but this way is more accurate for how you would actually open a card.
 If you printed it out right, it should look like this.

-Here’s the template.
-Feel free to use it.
+Here’s the template, feel free to use it.
 The dimensions are 8.5″ x 11″ so hopefully you won’t have to fool around with it too much to get everything to line up nice and pretty like mine.
+You can download a copy here too.

 My kids didn’t really know what to draw, so I had some old Captain Underpants books they could cut up if they wanted to.
 As I’m sure you know, they get beat up pretty fast, so I saved them up for the past couple of months just for this event.
 So we spent the rest of the time just working on our flipbooks.